Auto-sensing of port speed and auto-negotiation of duplex on all switch ports for optimizing bandwidth

 Peer-to-peer boundary clock

-Firmware can be transferred via TFTP, SCP, HTTP, HTTPS, or via insertion of a microSD card.
+Firmware can be transferred via TFTP, SCP, HTTP, or HTTPS.
 Text-based files that can be created or edited by common text editors.

 |Secure Copy Protocol ( SCP )|